Detection is the wrong question.

 AI detection tools produce probability scores.
 Probability scores produce disputes.
 Disputes produce lawsuits.
 Signet /Draft gives your students a way to prove their own authorship — before any question is raised, with evidence they own, verified by a third party.

-Detection.
+AI Detection.

 * Probabilistic AI analyzing finished work. *